Staff Profile

 NE1 7RU

-She holds a British Academy/Wolfson Fellowship as Principal Investigator on ‘Climate Smart Cities: Responsible Policies for governing Artificial Intelligence in Transitions to Low Carbon Societies and is Principal Investigator a British Academy-funded project on Just Transitions in the forestry sector.
-Her research and impact activities have been funded by the UK Research and Innovation Council/ Economic and Social Research Council, the British Academy, the Wolfson Foundation and the German Federal Ministry for Education and Research.
+She was awarded a British Academy/Wolfson Fellowship as Principal Investigator on ‘Climate Smart Cities: Responsible Policies for governing Artificial Intelligence in Transitions to Low Carbon Societies and was Principal Investigator of a British Academy-funded project on Just Transitions in the forestry sector.
+Her research and impact activities have been funded by the UK Research and Innovation Council/ Economic and Social Research Council, the British Academy, the Wolfson Foundation, the Leverhulme Trust and the German Federal Ministry for Education and Research.

-She has been participating regularly as academic observer in the UN Framework Convention on Climate Change negotiations since November 2009 and conducted various research projects on the UNFCCC negotiations focusing on the influence of non-national actors, negotiation strategies and the role of leadership by governments and non-national actors.
-She is co-founder and co-convenor of the Better Climate Governance Network.
+She has been participating in the UN Framework Convention on Climate Change negotiations since November 2009 and conducted various research projects on the UNFCCC negotiations focusing on the influence of non-national actors, negotiation strategies and the role of leadership by governments and non-national actors.
+She is Director and co-founder of the Better Climate Governance Network, and Co-Chair on Research and Innovation of United Nations Academic Impact SDG2 (Zero Hunger).

 She holds a PhD in Environmental Policy and Development as well as a MSc in Environmental Policy and Regulation from the London School of Economics and Political Science and an M.A. in Political Science, International Law and Economics from the Ludwig Maximilian University Munich.